+xi.
+The school ensures that all staff protect confidentiality.

 - xii.
-The school ensures that all staff protect confidentiality. - xiii.
-Individual Healthcare Plans are kept in a secure central location at school or attached as linked documents using the schools computer system. - xiv.
+Individual Healthcare Plans are kept in a secure central location at school or attached as linked documents using the school's computer system. - xiii.
 Apart from the central copy, specified members of staff (agreed by the pupil and parents) securely hold copies of Individual Healthcare Plans.
-These copies are updated at the same time as the central copy. - xv.
-All members of staff who work with groups of children/young people will access the Individual Healthcare Plans to provide support with their planning of teaching and learning. - xvi.
+These copies are updated at the same time as the central copy. - xiv.
+All members of staff who work with groups of children/young people will access the Individual Healthcare Plans to provide support with their planning of teaching and learning. - xv.
 When a member of staff is new to a pupil group, for example due to staff absence, the school makes sure that they are made aware of (and have access to) the Individual Healthcare Plans of children/young people in their care.